Huxpro/huxpro.github.io/README.md

 duoshuo_username: huxblog		# write down your own
 ```

-**To the old version user**, it's better that you pull the new version, or you have to replace code in `post.html`, `keynote.html` and `about.html`
+**To the old version user**, it's better that you pull the new version, otherwise you have to replace code in `post.html`, `keynote.html` and `about.html`

-Advanced, if you wanna use comment only without sharing, you can set `duoshuo_share` to false.
-Unable the whole thing is also easy, just comment it.
+Furthermore, if you only wanna use comment without sharing, you can set `duoshuo_share: false`.
+Disabling the whole thing is also easy, and just comment out the code.

 #### Analytics

-From V1.5, we support Google Analytics and Baidu Tongji officially with a death simple config:
+From V1.5, we support Google Analytics and Baidu Tongji officially with a deathly simple config:

 ```
 # Baidu Analytics